 Thanks to sweat, dirt or make-up that may be left on your skin when you crawl into bed, just one night’s sleep can leave dust mites, dead skin cells and bacteria on your sheets.
 Aim to wash sheets at least once a week.
-As for your duvets, in between trips to the dry cleaners use Febreze FABRIC Allergen Reducer, which kills 95 percent of inanimate allergens in fabrics, including pollen, pet dander and dust mite matter.**
+As for your duvets, in between trips to the dry cleaners use Febreze FABRIC Allergen Reducer, which prevents inanimate allergens from becoming airborne from fabrics.**

 Gross but true: The average wooden cutting board has 200 percent more bacteria than the average toilet seat, and illness-causing bacteria such as E. coli can survive for days, even months, on kitchen surfaces like countertops and cutting boards.
 As they’re often not dishwasher safe, remember to disinfect them regularly and thoroughly after each use.
 Use a paper towel to wipe down the cutting board with vinegar.
 Then repeat this step with 3 percent hydrogen peroxide.
-Finally, wash the cutting board thoroughly with Dawn Ultra Dish Soap and hot water.
+As a final cleanup step, wash the cutting board thoroughly with Dawn Ultra Dish Soap and hot water.

 The average trashcan holds about 411 bacteria per square inch.
-Try to sanitize it weekly with Mr. Clean Antibacterial Cleaner with Lemon*, making sure to scrub both the inside and outside of the can – and don’t forget the lid!
+Try to sanitize it weekly with Mr. Clean Antibacterial Cleaner with Lemon* (use as directed), making sure to scrub both the inside and outside of the can – and don’t forget the lid!

 According to research conducted by the National Sanitation Foundation, the dirtiest place in your entire bathroom, is, surprisingly, the humble toothbrush holder.
 Situated near the toilet, it can collect nasty airborne germs transferred from flushes, plus it can pick up bacteria from your toothbrush itself.
-Give it a deep clean in your dishwasher with a Cascade Platinum ActionPac once a week.
+Give it a deep clean in your dishwasher once a week.

 * Mr. Clean kills Salmonella enterica and Escherichia coli in 10 minutes.
 Effective against Gram-negative bacteria only.